5-Day Mountaineering Leadership Course

 -

-Meet at a designated trailhead at 8am, check all gear, and have introductions, as well as a native land acknowledgment
+Meet at a designated area, check all gear, and have introductions

-Discussions: Leave no trace, safety protocols, mindset setting for our time together
+Discussions: Leave no trace, safety protocols, establishing a mindset for our time together

 Knot school: Learn the most helpful alpine knots